 We provide professional medical advice for businesses.
-We deliver guidance about how to support a medical condition, or how a health condition may progress or develop in the future.
+That includes guidance about how to support a medical condition, or how a health condition may progress or develop in the future.

 If used effectively, occupational health is much more than managing sickness absence.
 You can get professional advice, to help make sure you don’t make mistakes managing health at work.